CCWAO/BHGNN/README.md

 * [what](https://github.com/hmi88/what)

 # Citation
-If you find IAGNN useful for your research, please citing the following paper:
+If you find IAGNN useful for your research, please cite the following paper:

 @ARTICLE{chenBHGNN2023,
-  author={Chen, Dongyue},
-  journal={},
-  title={Bayesian Hierarchical Graph Neural Networks with Uncertainty Feedback for Trustworthy Fault Diagnosis of Industrial Processes}, year={2023}, volume={}, number={}, pages={}, doi={}}
+  author={Chen, Dongyue and Xie, Zongxia and Liu, Ruonan and Yu, Wenlong and Hu, Qinghua and Li, Xianling and Ding, Steven X.}, journal={IEEE Transactions on Neural Networks and Learning Systems}, title={Bayesian Hierarchical Graph Neural Networks With Uncertainty Feedback for Trustworthy Fault Diagnosis of Industrial Processes}, year={2023}, volume={}, number={}, pages={1-14}, doi={10.1109/TNNLS.2023.3319468}}